 Candl02.gif (3436 bytes)

 Promos

-[Photo by N.Y.-1 News T.V.
+[Photo by NY-1 News T.V.
 Cameraman]

-Standing at the Top: The Stonewall
+Standing at the Top: The STONEWALL Club

 [Photo by Liz J. Abzug]

-For the entire Gay Pride weekend in June 1999 and the several days leading up to it, New York One News uniquely and proudly presented three different Stonewall veterans in separate televised segments providing 411 about the 1969 Stonewall Rebellion.
-The three featured Stonewall veterans were Williamson Henderson, Terri Van Dyke and Electra O'Mara.
-There was also an alternating fourth segment as NY-1 wanted to have one person who was a non-SW-Vet to comment on the on-going historic significance and educational purposes of the STONEWALL Veterans' Association.
-That special person, chosen by Williamson, was the 1998 Honorary Female Chairperson of the S.V.A. namely Liz J. Abzug.
-All of the promotional Gay Pride segments were shown many times 24 hours around-the-clock for five days.
+For the entire Gay Pride weekend in June 1999 and the several days leading up to it, New York One News T.V. uniquely and proudly presented three different Stonewall veterans in separate televised segments providing 411 about the 1969 Stonewall Rebellion.
+The three featured Stonewall veterans were: Willson Henderson and Terri Van Dyke and Electra O'Mara, all of whom are also officials of the S.V.A.
+There was also an alternating fourth segment as NY-1 News wanted to have one person who was a non-S/W Vet to comment on the on-going historic significance and educational purposes of the STONEWALL Rebellion Veterans Association.
+That special person, chosen by Willson, was Liz Jo Abzug (a.k.a.
+"Lizala"), the Gay daughter of the SVA's prior Honorary Female Chairperson Bella S. Abzug.
+All of the promotional Gay Pride segments were shown many times twenty-four hours, around-the-clock for five days!
 The feature segments commemorated the 30th anniversary of the Stonewall Rebellion.
+Willson and Terri and Electra told of what the Stonewall Era, the Stonewall people and the Stonewall dance bar were like in the late 1960s.
+All of them explained the happening of the blue 1969 convertible in front of The STONEWALL Club on the first night of the rebellion, Friday, June 27th, 1969.
+The NYCPD improperly impounded the 'trophy' car for three nights and two days.
+The Stonewall veterans pointed out that the "Stonewall Car"'s grand significance to the G.L.B.T. worldwide community today and for the future!
+Lizala explained the worldwide relevance and current importance of "Stonewall".
 New York One is televised throughout the five boroughs of New York City on Channel 1.
 It is also accessed through cable television in many other parts of New York State.

+Candl02.gif (3436 bytes)